 A facelift is one of the most common plastic surgery procedures performed each year in the United States, and with good reason – our face is literally the visual representation that we present to the world, and is by no means immune to the effects of time and gravity.
-Lost volume, sagging skin, pronounced wrinkles, and drooping jowls are all common complaints associated with the aging process of the face.
-Countless individuals come to us seeking a facelift, and there are a few questions that come up over and over, so we’ve compiled some of them here for your convenience.
-Of course, this information is no substitute for an individual consultation about your specific case.

 How does a facelift really work?

-The short answer is that a facelift works by readjusting facial tissues that have slipped down due to aging and gravity sometimes removing excess skin, to give the face a younger, smoother, appearance.
+The short answer is that a facelift works by readjusting facial tissues that have slipped down due to aging and gravity, sometimes removing excess skin, to give the face a younger, smoother, appearance.
 The longer answer is that the term “facelift” does not refer to one specific procedure, but rather to a group of surgical options that seek to remedy similar issues.
-A traditional facelift, known also as an SMAS facelift, tightens both the skin and the layer of muscle immediately underneath the facial surface.
+A traditional facelift, known also as a SMAS facelift, tightens both the skin and the layer of muscle immediately underneath the facial surface.
 A deep plane facelift, on the other hand, involves the repositioning of deeper layers of tissue for an even, more natural appearing and long lasting result.
 A physician familiar with your medical background and aesthetic goals can help decide which option is best for you.